vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/2-llm-usage-control.md

   </iframe>
 </div>

-Add temperature here and explain it a bit
+#TODO: Add temperature here and explain it a bit ("see how you get almost the same response when temperature is low, and very different when it's high")

 [🔝 Back to Contents](#contents)